marienahapetian/forms-contact/readme.txt

 == Changelog ==

+= 1.4.4 =

+* 1) We have added front-end submissions in 2 new views horizontal and vertical
+* 2) Changed the back-end submissions desing to apear more UX/UX friendly
+* 3) Added prefixes in general ptions (WP-editors)
+* 4) Fixed reported error in CAPTCHA
+* 5) Fixed unlined function of CAPTCHA error when paged is refreshed
+* 6) Fixed the issue with default date picker of current date (Pro)
+* 7) We have made code optimization
+* 8) Deleted the Pro codes form the Free version that were stored in the save form
+* 9) Took off additional php and HTML in order to make plugin work faster
+* 10) Fixed the recet button show/hide option
+* 11) Optimized the javascript query when the form didn't update the forms when the plugin had more than 100 requests
+* 12) Optimized the query structure

 = 1.4.3 =

 * 1) Now users can edit the placeholder of simple captcha.
 * 2) Usrs can select default color of the simple captcha.

 = 1.4.2 =